The best places to see elephants in Southeast Asia are sanctuaries that promote education and conservation instead of exploitation.

-Inspired by my recent visit to the island of Palawan in the Philippines, where I was lucky enough to swim with whale sharks in a completely natural settling, I wanted to spread the word about other tours, attractions and experiences that are encouraging positive interactions between humans and nature.
+Inspired by my recent visit to the island of Palawan in the Philippines, where I was lucky enough to swim with whale sharks in a completely natural setting, I wanted to spread the word about other tours, attractions, and experiences that are encouraging positive interactions between humans and nature.
 So I asked some fellow travel bloggers to share their favorite responsible wildlife encounters from around the world.
+This is the fourth part of a four-part series.

 Kuala Gandah Elephant Sanctuary in Pahang, Malaysia